It’s the difference between "I'll have seconds please!" and "I can't eat another bite!"

 Fresh pasta is closest to its shape and size before and after it is cooked.
 This makes it easier to know how much you need per person.

 Finely ground semolina flour is the star ingredient of the dried version of pasta; just add water!
-Typically, this pasta does not contain any eggs.
+Typically, this pasta does not contain any eggs and is suitable for vegans.

 Dried pasta is best served with sauces like tomato sauce, as its firmness holds up better.
 Dried pasta will expand greatly after being cooked, so you can expect a larger amount in the end.